egis/gradle-friendly-processor/README.md

 **Deprivatizer** is a simple Java compiler plugin that makes all private fields package-private so [ReflectASM](/EsotericSoftware/reflectasm) can access them.

-Rough initial version.
-TODO: Testing, Gradle/Ant integration.
+---

 Compile and pack the plugin with Gradle: